These ten books influenced how I see the world and think about it. A few also contributed to me becoming a digital nomad.

 Catch-22, by Joseph Heller

 I don't see this as an anti-war novel.
 It's an anti-stupidity novel that happens to have a war as its setting.
-The kind of thinking and behaviour that it satirises are found in all types of organisation.
+The kind of thinking and behaviour that it satirises is found in all types of organisation.

 Catch-22 did, however, make it easier for me to maintain my sanity when I was a conscript in the South African Defence Force a year or so after having read it, even though I did not have to fly bombing missions or even point a rifle at anyone.